Wacky-Mole/WackysDatabase/README.md

 ## Changelog

         Version 1.2.5
-            Moved wackysDatabase to Config instead of Plugins folder to stop r2mod from deleting folder on updates Version 1.2.4
+            Moved wackysDatabase to Config instead of Plugins folder to stop r2mod from deleting folder on updates.
+            Warning 1.2.5 and Lower will delete wackysDatabase folder in Plugins on Update, please backup.
+        Version 1.2.4
             Expanded Recipe Compatibility to Recipe_ ( Modification only, no cloning),  Can now change any material's type, category, craftingstation instead of just clones.
 Cannot change piecehammer of non clones.
 You can now set the piece's